-- Third state is a high impedance state.
+- The third state is a high impedance state.

 - The third state behaves like an open circuit.

-- If the output is not connected, than there is no logical significance.
+- If the output is not connected, then there is no logical significance.

-- It may perform ant type of conventional logic operations such as AND, OR, NAND, etc.
+- It may perform any type of conventional logic operations such as AND, OR, NAND, etc.